 - Like the other Costa Farms plants above, the live bromeliad is freshly handpicked on the farm.
 Its bloom color will depend on the season and also availability.
 It is a flowering plant and so pleasant in the eye.

 - The weeping fig tree is an excellent indoor plant for chameleons.
 They love to climb on plants more often, and so a fig tree is perfect for the pet.
 It has solid stems perfect for a climb.
-It is a great indoor tree that can live in both direct and indirect lighting.
+It is a great indoor tree that can live in direct and indirect lighting.

 - Pruning is needed to grow a fig tree properly.
 Keep the soil evenly moist to prevent leaf drops when over or under-watering.
-Putting liquid fertilizer every once a week helps to grow the plant even better.
+Putting liquid fertilizer every once a week helps grow the plant even better.

 - It comes with an 8″ diameter pot.
-The pot has a fast-draining feature, which is best for a wintergreen weeping fig tree.
+The pot has a fast-draining feature, best for a wintergreen weeping fig tree.
 The soil is blended with an organic houseplant mix.
 It gives more nutrients to the plant.

 - It is a foliage choice best for chameleon tanks.
 Parlor palm can cover up the entire enclosure for chameleons to catch water from at any time.
 The pets are not safe to climb on their stems as they are not too sturdy.

-- They are slow to grow, so better buy a larger plant for your chameleon’s cage.
+- They are slow to grow, so better to buy a larger plant for your chameleon’s cage.
 Use light fertilizer in growing parlor palms once or twice a year.
 It cannot absorb plant food, unlike the other options.
 Evenly moist soil is what this plant requires, as too much water will make its leaves start browning.